-5.4.1 Programs must offer practicum placements among all three age groupings

-Programs are expected to offer practicum placements among all three age groupings.
+5.4.1 Programs must offer practicum placements among all three age groupings Programs are expected to offer practicum placements among all three age groupings, which may include mixed age goupings.

-• The exception to this is a post-secondary program stream or specialization that is specifically designed to address only a sub-set(s) of age groupings.
+The exception to this is a post-secondary program stream or specialization that is specifically designed to address only a sub-set(s) of age groupings.
 For example, a program specifically designed for the infant/toddler grouping would only offer practicum placements that involve that group.
 Graduates of these programs who register with the College are subject to terms, conditions and limitations (TCLs) that restrict their practice to the specific age grouping.